h-g-s/fbps/data/instances/mip/feature_extraction/README.md

 # data/instances/mip/feature\_extraction

-This folder contains code to extract features from a Mixed-Integer Program stored in a .lp or .mps file (possibly compressed with gzip).
+This folder contains code to extract features from a Mixed-Integer Linear Program stored in a .lp or .mps file (possibly compressed with gzip).
 It outputs problem features in a new line in the "features.csv" file.

 To build call: